Progress in euro zone talks on Greece, no deal yet

 MOVING TARGETS

-Raising the pressure, Greece's two biggest labour unions called a 48-hour strike for November 6-7 to protest against the latest wave of austerity measures.
+Raising the pressure, Greece's two biggest labor unions called a 48-hour strike for November 6-7 to protest against the latest wave of austerity measures.

 The lack of progress stems from the reluctance of Greek governments to sell off assets, political instability and the lack of investor interest in a country facing a grim economic future and the threat of an exit from the euro.